huyle73/SE05-Nhom23/README.md

 ```

 ## Get started
-#### We recommend you install this software on Ubuntu operating system.
+#### We highlrecommend you install this software on Ubuntu operating system.
 #### If you run on Window operating system, you need to install Anaconda.
 #### Clone the repository
 ```